aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/attachments/add-attachment-to-pdf-document/_index.md

 ---
 title: Adding Attachment to a PDF document using Aspose.PDF for .NET
-linktitle: Adding Attachment to a PDF document using Aspose.PDF for .NET
+linktitle: Adding Attachment to a PDF document
 type: docs
-weight: 30
+weight: 10
 url: /net/add-attachment-to-pdf-document/
 description: This page describes how to add an attachment to a PDF file with C#.
 aliases: